Cherry Blossoms in Shikoku, Japan: 4 Hidden Gems in Seiyo City, Ehime

 A spring scene at Ryusaku-ji Temple in Shirokawa, Seiyo City.
 In the background of a vibrant pink weeping cherry tree in full bloom stands a traditional, multi-roofed wooden temple gate atop a stone wall, with a smaller wooden structure next to it.

-From a historic temple nestled in a quiet valley to a mountain pass overlooking the blue sea , a “one-of-a-kind experience” you won’t find anywhere else is waiting for you.
-Grab your camera and let’s go find your very own special spring!
+From historic temples nestled in a quiet valley to mountain passes overlooking the blue Uwa Sea, a one-of-a-kind experience in Western Japan awaits you.
+Grab your camera and let’s find your own special spring in Seiyo!

 TOC